lyubadd/cyclistic/README.md

 ORDER BY hour ASC;
 ```

-Casual rides increase steadily as the day goes by peaking at 5pm.
+Casual rides increase steadily as the day goes by peaking at 5 pm.
 They are also more active at night.
-Member rides peak during rush hours - both morning and evening - but like casual members the highest peak is at 5pm.
+Member rides peak during rush hours - both morning and evening - but like casual members the highest peak is at 5 pm.

 7. What are the **most popular stations** for casual users compared to those of members?